sut-py/Fall2023/README.md

 ## Slides

-In the "Assignments" folder, you will find the assignments and the solutions which were given during the course.
+In the "slides" folder, you will find the slides of the course.

 ## Maintainer